Course Summary

 Entry Requirements

 Applicants for whom English is not their first language are required to demonstrate their proficiency in English in order to benefit fully from their course of study.
 For information about English language tests accepted and required scores, please see here.
-The requirements specified are applicable for both EU and international applicants.
+Please be advised criteria may differ for EU and Non-EU applicants.

 Maynooth University's TOEFL code is 8850